• All Articles

 What is Header Bidding?

-The widespread definition of header bidding is known as a technical solution that allows publishers to offer their impressions to multiple ad exchanges and demand partners at the same time, making competition fairer.
+The widespread definition of Header Bidding is known as a technical solution that allows Publishers to offer their impressions to multiple Ad Exchanges and demand partners at the same time, running an auction with all of them bidding against each other and making competition more fair.

 Before header bidding, publishers were relying on waterfall or daisy chaining.
 Publishers usually have direct deals agreed for their premium inventory, but for the rest of their inventory, they generally use waterfall, which means making another request to the next demand partner until someone buys the impression.
 Waterfall prioritizes partners based on historical data, for example; highest bid, highest fill rate, lowest latency, etc.